jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/data-types-and-variables-lesson/readme.md

 In other words: Using an object is like using a dewi decimal system in the library.
 A variable assigned to an Object is given a number that references where a book can be found in the computer's library but is not a copy of the book itself. `Person a = new Person(Nancy, Drew); ` is a reference to the data Object that contains all info and methods in the class of that object.

-> Check: What does a primitive contain?
-What does an object contain?
-What's one easy way to tell the difference between an Object and a primitive data type?

 #### Words: char and Strings